The Power of

 Vaidya Manohar Palakurthi, BAMS, Clinical Professor of Physiology and Health, Ayurvedic Physician, Natural Medicine and Prevention

 Vaidya Manohar Palakurthi, BAMS, is a highly respected Ayurvedic expert in the western world and India.
-He has been practicing Ayurveda for 33 years.
+He has been practicing AyurVeda for 33 years.
 Vaidya Manohar is a leading Ayurvedic physician, educator, and Ayurvedic curriculum consultant.

 Vaidya Manohar Palakurthi is a leading Maharishi AyurVeda expert in the consciousness-based approach to health – having worked directly with Maharishi for three decades.